muktadirsonyy911/muktadirsonyy911/README.md

 🔧 Skilled in Dart, Firebase, REST APIs, Clean Architecture, Riverpod, GetX, Bloc, Deep Linking, Multithreading, and CustomPaint.

-🔭 Currently working at **Apsis Solutions Limited** and actively developing scalable mobile applications for both iOS and Android.
+🔭 Currently working at **Apsis Solutions Limited**, building scalable and robust mobile applications for iOS and Android.

-🧠 I’m also a strong believer in continuous learning and open-source collaboration.
+🧠 I believe in **continuous learning**, open-source collaboration, and writing clean, maintainable code.

+🤝 A collaborative team player with an agile mindset, eager to contribute to innovative projects globally.

+🌍 **Seeking remote or onsite opportunities** in mobile app development where I can bring impact and grow professionally.

 ---